Company gone out of business

 Company is gone into liquidation or receivership

 If a liquidator or receiver has been appointed, the company is no longer run by its owners.
-The company will usually owe money to several creditors (a person or company the business owes money to).
-If a business fails before you have received a product or service, then you are also a creditor.
+The company usually owes money to several creditors (a person or company the business owes money to).
+If a business fails before you get a product or service, then you are also a creditor.

 Get the details of the liquidator or receiver (the person who is responsible for settling the company’s debts) and make a claim in writing.
 You should provide the following: